Development team

 • It can lead to inaccurate estimates of the cost and duration of the project.
 As a result, the development model is affected.

-Similar to Scrum, Kanban is another agile framework that focuses on the continuous improvement of the product throughout the development process.
 However, while the Scrum method emphasizes the importance of scheduling and prioritizing tasks that need to be completed, Kanban has no time box or repetitive process, it is flexible when it comes to implementing tasks and rely on continuous delivery during the sprint.

 Unlike other development methods, Kanban does not prescribe specific team members or project management methods.
 Instead, with this approach, the Kanban board is the most important element, used to list the tasks that need to be done in the product development process, also roughly understood as a to-do- list categorizes group work that needs to be done or is in progress.

 The columns in the Kanban board can be flexibly designed to suit the group’s goals, the three typical columns commonly seen in this table are To do, In Progress, and Done respectively.
-As a result, all members will always know the common tasks and goals that need to be completed, thereby keeping the work flow steady and efficient and removing wastes from the process.

 This approach is suitable for small groups and projects that require constant change; a group of experts or a single individual can work on different aspects of the Kanban project.